| || Sorry, this page has moved!|

 Please click here to go to the new location.

-K-9 Officers are assigned to the Patrol Division and work a variety of shifts to ensure that their services are available to officers responding to calls for service in the City.
-Each K-9 Team is also on-call 24 hours a day to assist when the need arises.
-Currently, Department K-9 Teams are called on over 300 times per year for locating suspects, searching for drugs, searching buildings, and other uses.
+K-9 Officers are assigned to the Patrol Division and work a variety of shifts to ensure their K-9 skills are available to officers responding to calls for service in the city.
+In an average year, our K-9 teams respond to over 300 calls for service to assist in looking for suspects, searching buildings, finding drugs, and other uses.

 Both of the large dog parks in the City are named after former RPD K-9’s Bear and Marco.
 K-9 Bear was the Department’s first K-9 and K-9 Marco was the only K-9 in the history of our city to be killed in the line of duty.
 K-9 Officers are frequent visitors to our schools and community events for demonstrations with their K-9 partners.